 But I wasn’t cool with using MamaFearless as a diary.
 I want to change the world of pregnant mamas, to help someone feel confident about giving birth.

-After researching “How To Drive Traffic to your Blog” and reading like crazy, I was shocked when I discovered stats showing that Pinterest drove more traffic to blogs than Facebook, Twitter and Instagram combined.
+After researching how to successfully get more traffic to your blog using Pinterest, I was shocked when I discovered stats showing that Pinterest drove more traffic to blogs than Facebook, Twitter and Instagram combined.

 Until that point, I’d used Pinterest as a search engine for cool recipes and motivational quotes.
 As it turns out, Pinterest is a lot more than that.